 You can enter any account that you want to use in Enterprise Reporter, including Windows accounts, SQL Server accounts, and Azure accounts.

-- NOTE: If you are entering credentials in the Configuration Manager, remember that other users may have entered the same credential, so if necessary, verify that you are adding a unique account.
+NOTE: If you are entering credentials in the Configuration Manager, remember that other users may have entered the same credential, so if necessary, verify that you are adding a unique account.

-- 4 Type the password for the account.

-- 5 Optionally, type a description.